 Katya De los Rios

-Katya currently works as an adjunct professor in the community college and Cal State University systems.
+Katya is a professor of economics at East Los Angeles College (ELAC).
 As an immigrant and an educator, she is passionate about the importance of community and how one person can make a difference.
 Read more about Katya, here.

-Isabel is currently a freshman at American University in Washington, DC.
-She is majoring in Journalism.
+Isabel is a sophomore at American University in Washington, DC., majoring in Journalism.
 She enjoys writing and photography and is passionate about social justice and human rights.
 Isabel will continue to help the organization by editing articles and posts from afar.